wombleton/gitlaw-nz/acts/I/International Energy Agreement Act 1976.md

     *   (c) to furnish, as and when specified by the Minister, information and forecasts relating to the undertaking itself or its activities.

-    (3) Any person who without reasonable excuse contravenes or fails to comply with a direction given to him under subsection (2) commits an offence against this Act and is liable on summary conviction to a fine not exceeding $2,000\.
+    (3) Any person who without reasonable excuse contravenes or fails to comply with a direction given to him under subsection (2) commits an offence against this Act and is liable on conviction to a fine not exceeding $2,000\.

-    (4) Any person who in compliance or purported compliance with a direction given under subsection (2) makes, or causes to be made on his behalf, a statement which he knows to be false or does not believe to be true commits an offence against this Act and is liable on summary conviction to a fine not exceeding $2,000\.
+    (4) Any person who in compliance or purported compliance with a direction given under subsection (2) makes, or causes to be made on his behalf, a statement which he knows to be false or does not believe to be true commits an offence against this Act and is liable on conviction to a fine not exceeding $2,000\.

     (5) \[Repealed\]